ashubambal/Note-App/README.md

 	./docker_installation_script.sh

-Step 3 : Then use below command to run container.
+Step 3 : Install docker-compose and then issue docker-compose command to create the container.

-	sudo apt install docker-compose -y sudo docker-compose up
+	sudo apt install docker-compose -y sudo docker-compose up -d

 Step 4 : Now container is ready to use so issue below command and go inside the container.
-	To check running container -> $ docker ps
+	 To check running container & then go inside the container->

+  	docker ps
-	To go inside the container -> $ docker exec -it <container_id> bash Login to the MySQL database -> bash-4.2# mysql -u root -p
+	docker exec -it <container_id> bash

+  Login to the MySQL database -> bash-4.2# mysql -u root -p
 	Enter password: your_password
 	Issue below command once you logon successfull.